 AMERICAN SpiralWeld has state-of-the-art facilities located across the United States.
-The facility located in Columbia, South Carolina, encompasses 290,000 square feet (27,000 square m) and is laid out in three contiguous buildings, allowing the pipe to be produced under roof from start to finish.
-The Flint, Michigan, plant is on an approximate 40-acre parcel, and manufacturing occurs in a single 181,000-square-foot building.
+The Southeast Operations, located in Columbia, South Carolina, encompasses 290,000 square feet and is laid out in three contiguous buildings, allowing the pipe to be produced under roof from start to finish.
+The Northeast Operations, located in Flint, Michigan, is on an approximate 40-acre parcel, and manufacturing occurs in a single 181,000-square-foot building.
+The latest addition to our manufacturing facilities is the Southwest Operations.
+This 295,000-square-foot facility is located on a 140-acre site in Paris, Texas.